Doug Best Freelance logo

 A metallic copper substrate was chosen for the labels, creating a rich and unique appearance.

-A cod brand of biblical proportions
+A cbd brand of

 The CBD category is chock full of startups with wacky branding.
 This client didn't want to disappoint, but they wanted substance, too.
 We landed on the brand name "Herbs of Eden", and let the Garden of Eden references flow.